rickosborne/cascades/md/18-2-8-daybreak.md

 Sure enough, a half-dozen passengers had gotten up and started filing back towards me.

 Instead of running coffee and other beverages this time, I left that up to Terry.
-I told him I'd make drinks for him while also keeping the lavatory line in order.
+I told him I'd make drinks for him, while also keeping the lavatory line in order.
 He'd looked dubious but hadn't argued.

 I wanted to be back in the galley when it happened.